Decencies/Articles/reverse-engineering-lunar.md

 mixinMemberIndex += offset;
 ```

 This proved especially useful, because as mentioned the method in the mixin class retained it's original Minecraft method name.
-This way I can simply run through the Minecraft class, find a method with the matching name, and boom, I found what method the Overwrite belongs to.
+This way I could simply run through the Minecraft class, find a method with the matching name, and boom, I found what method the Overwrite belongs to.
 Then I could simply get the index of where the class lies in the Minecraft class, and re-arrange it in the patched class so my index-based-mapping sollution will work.

 Next on the list was the `@Proxy` annotation we breifly mentioned before.
 This annotation retains the original name of the minecraft method, which was really kind of the Lunar developers to do.
 While `@Proxy` is similar to `@Overwrite`, it will keep the original method instead of directly overwriting it.
 This is sort of a method passthrough, if you want to call the original method you're overwriting you can't do thatby default with `@Overwrites` (unless I'm mistaken), so overwrites retain the original method for later use.